 Why Do Women Make Less?
 The History Behind the Pay Gap

-Women under 35 without children are now earning as much as male counterparts with equal education in the largest cities in the United States.
-Why, then, do women make less on average, and what is the history of the pay gap?
+Women under 35 without children are now earning as much as male counterparts with equal education level in several of the largest cities in the United States.
+Why, then, do women make less on average?
+And what is the history of the pay gap?

 Reasons for the Historical Gender Pay Gap